-AVLView has designed and developed an AIS 140 compliant GPS tracking device – model ‘FM-ECO5-AIS 140’ – it is now awaiting approval from ARAI.
+Joining hands with Accord Software and Systems, AVLView has designed and developed an AIS 140 GPS tracking device – NAVI-TRACK 257 – already approved by ARAI.
 The device supports all the requirements put forward by AIS standards.

 AVLView is many steps ahead of its competitors when it comes to quality of the device and stability of the software.
 Also as a fleet owner, you need a proactive support team, your own trusted team whom you can count on to advise you, teach you and assist you–and to catch you before you fall.